ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 layer provides sufficient confidentiality protection.
 Encryption is particularly important since confidentiality is not provided by the TEEP protocol itself and the transport protocol under the TEEP protocol might be implemented outside of any TEE.
-If any mechanism other than EAT is used, it is up to that mechanism to specify how privacy is provided.
+If any mechanism other than EAT is used, that mechanism MUST specify how privacy is provided.

 Since SUIT Reports can also contain sensitive information, a TEEP Agent SHOULD also encrypt SUIT Reports as discussed in {{eat-suit-ciphersuite}}, particularly